hkorevaar/US_NPI_Re/README.md

 # to_report.R

-to_report.R contains the code for the comparison of Re and R0 estimates with county level data
+"to_report.R" contains the code for the comparison of Re and R0 estimates with county level data